Senior 10 min · March 05, 2026

 • Nested loops on 100-item lists = 10,000 operations.
 On 10,000-item lists = 100,000,000 operations.

-• If the inner loop body is just an 'in' check, convert the outer collection to a set first
+• If the inner loop body is just an 'in' check, convert the outer collection to a set before the loop starts

-• Deeply nested loops (3+ levels) are almost always a sign the code needs to be broken into functions
+• Deeply nested loops — three levels or more — are almost always a signal the code needs to be broken into named functions

-• Profile before optimising — sometimes the O(n²) loop is fine because n is always small
+• Profile before optimising — sometimes the O(n²) loop is completely acceptable because n is always small in practice

-The set conversion trick — set_b = set(list_b) before the loop — is one of the highest-impact single-line performance fixes in Python.
+The set conversion trick — set_b = set(list_b) before the outer loop — is one of the highest-impact single-line performance fixes you can make in Python.

-I've seen data pipelines go from 40 minutes to 12 seconds by converting one list membership check to a set lookup.
+I've watched data pipelines drop from 40 minutes to under 15 seconds by converting one list membership check to a set lookup.
+The code change was four words.

-Rule: if you are checking 'x in list' inside a loop, convert the list to a set first.
-The one-time O(n) conversion cost pays for itself after the first iteration.
+Rule: if you are checking 'x in some_list' inside a loop and that list has more than a few hundred items, convert it to a set first.
+The one-time O(n) conversion cost pays for itself after the very first iteration of the outer loop.

-Nested loops on large data are O(n²) — watch the sizes of what you're iterating.
+Nested loops on large data are O(n²) — watch the sizes carefully on anything that touches production data.

-Convert a list to a set before membership checks inside a loop — O(n) conversion once, O(1) lookup per iteration.
+Convert a list to a set before membership checks inside a loop — O(n) conversion once, O(1) lookup per iteration from that point on.

 Use itertools.product() for cartesian products instead of nested loops — same result, explicit intent.

-Three or more levels of nesting is a signal to refactor — not a style preference, a readability and testability requirement.
+Three or more levels of nesting is a signal to refactor into named functions, not a style preference.

 Nested Loop vs Built-in Alternative

-IfProcessing a 2D grid, matrix, or table row by row, column by column
+IfProcessing a 2D grid, matrix, or table row by row and column by column

-UseNested loops are the right tool — enumerate() both levels for clean index tracking
+UseNested loops are the right tool — use enumerate() at both levels for clean index tracking

 IfChecking which items from list A appear in list B

-UseConvert list B to a set, then use a single list comprehension: [x for x in a if x in set_b]
+UseConvert list B to a set, then use a single pass: [x for x in a if x in set_b]

 IfGenerating every combination of items from two sequences